MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - [Container option comparisons](/azure/container-apps/compare-options#container-option-comparisons)

 > [!IMPORTANT]
-> [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service) should be your first choice of orchestrator when it meets your requirements.
-[Azure Container Apps](/azure/container-apps/overview) is another option.
+> [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service) and [Azure Container Apps](/azure/container-apps/overview) should be among your first choices for container management depending on your requirements.
 Although [Azure App Service](https://azure.microsoft.com/services/app-service/containers) isn't an orchestrator, as a low-friction container platform, it's still a feasible alternative to AKS.

 #### Design considerations and recommendations for Azure Kubernetes Service

 AKS, a managed Kubernetes service, enables quick cluster provisioning without requiring complex cluster administration activities and offers a feature set that includes advanced networking and identity capabilities.
-For a complete set of recommendations, see [Azure Well-Architected Framework review - AKS](/azure/architecture/framework/services/compute/azure-kubernetes-service/azure-kubernetes-service).
+For a complete set of recommendations, see [Azure Well-Architected Framework review - AKS](/azure/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service).

 > [!IMPORTANT]
 > There are some foundational configuration decisions that you can't change without re-deploying the AKS cluster.
-Examples include the choice between public and private AKS clusters, enabling Azure Network Policy, Azure AD integration, and the use of managed identities for AKS instead of service principals.
+Examples include the choice between public and private AKS clusters, enabling Azure Network Policy, Microsoft Entra integration, and the use of managed identities for AKS instead of service principals.

 ###### Reliability